 The second major change sees a new name and a new format for Europe’s second tier of competition with both the Men’s and Women’s EHF Cup becoming the ‘Men’s or Women’s, European Handball League’ respectively.
-Both competitions will be played in the same format – with the women’s competition having fewer teams, but a final four format for the first time.
+Both competitions will be played in the same format — with the women’s competition having fewer teams, but a final weekend played in a final four format for the first time.

 Games in the Men’s European Handball League will be played on Tuesday evenings, with an option for selected matches on Wednesdays, while Women’s European Handball League games will be played at set times on Saturdays and Sundays.